 Research shows that one of the best ways that we can help prepare our children to cope with discrimination and intolerance is by being open about it.
 When we show our children that these topics, though tough, are not taboo, we let them know that they can always come to us with questions or thoughts about life's scary situations.

 Part of growing up and getting older will mean that our kids come face to face with some of the ugliness of the world.
-Given recent events, like a rise in anti-Semitic acts and bias crimes, as well as waves of bomb threats against Jewish Community Centers, we may have to have these conversations sooner than we'd like.
+Given recent events, like a rise in anti-Semitic acts and bias crimes, a mass shooting at a synagogue in Pittsburgh as well as waves of bomb threats against Jewish Community Centers, we may have to have these conversations sooner than we'd like.

 We've pulled together a short list of links and resources that parents may find helpful in discussions with their children.
-This can be used as a starting point along with our post, How to Talk to Your Kids About Scary Situations.
+This can be used as a starting point along with our post, How to Talk to Your Kids About Scary Situations as well as Videos to Help Talk to Kids About Violence.

 Talking to Your Kids